Phasmophobia (video game): Reception

 Phasmophobia was well-received by critics.
+GameRant named it the best horror game available on Steam, saying that "Even with no official Metacritic score, players on Steam have been incredibly impressed with Phasmophobia, and with the game coming to consoles soon, even more players will get to experience the horror in no time."
+Since August 2023, IGN considered it one of the "12 Best Horror Games on PC", stating that "Nothing beats that moment when you suddenly see your friend twist and contort from getting got by one of Phasmophobia’s many evil spirits as you all scramble to the exit for a hasty escape."

 Rich Stanton of PC Gamer called it "the best ghost game ever made", as well as declaring that it was "unlike anything else I've played", and that it "comes up with shit that'll turn you white".
 Cass Marshall, writing in Polygon, also gave a positive review, describing it as "a nice, cozy kind of horror and once it gets rolling, it is brilliant", while also finding that the game had numerous bugs which have since been fixed.
-John Wolfe, an American Horror Game reviewer also liked the game and appreciated many aspects of the game.
 Jeuxvideo.com described the game as being quite original and imaginative, on top of being creepy.
 They felt that the maps in the game were well thought out and that the level of progression was well-paced.
 Whilst the review criticized the game for its animations and certain redundancies, they felt that they would likely be smoothed out with constant updates before the game's release.
 A review by CBR described the game as "the perfect game for the Halloween season", praising it for its unique jumpscares, as well as for its sound design.
 The game has been compared to many other horror games of a similar nature, such as Friday the 13th: The Game and Dead by Daylight.

+Sales

+The game became a Steam top-seller, and by the end of October 2020, was the best selling game of that week, even beating out Fall Guys and pre-orders for Cyberpunk 2077.
+It was the highest selling game on Steam for three weeks in a row.
+As of December 2024, Phasmophobia has exceeded one million console sales and nearly 22 million total sales since its 2020 release.

+As of February 2025, Phasmophobia has sold over two million units across PlayStation 5, PlayStation VR2, and Xbox Series platforms, 104 days after its console launch.